Chapter 12 SPC Charts for Rare Events

 qic(asph_g, chart = 'g')

-Since the geometric distribution is highly skewed, the average is not ideal for runs analysis, which assumes the data are symmetrically distributed around the centre.
-Instead, the median may be used – as is done by default in qicharts2.
+Because the geometric distribution is highly skewed, the average is not ideal for runs analysis, which assumes that the data are distributed symmetrically around the centre.
+For this reason, qicharts2 uses the median by default in the runs analysis for G charts (Figure 12.4).

-As is the case with the other SPC charts for counts data, negative lower control limits are rounded to 0, as values below this is not possible.
+As with other count charts, negative lower control limits are rounded up to zero, since values below zero are not possible.

-Thus, G charts are useful alternatives to P charts when occurrences are rare and the primary interest is in detecting process improvement.
-However, one chart does not exclude the other, and P and G charts go well together.
-The P chart may be more familiar to users and is more useful for signalling process deterioration, while the G charts helps trigger signals of improvement.
+G charts are therefore useful alternatives to P charts when events are rare and the main interest is in detecting improvement.
+The two charts are complementary rather than competing.
+The P chart is often more familiar and more useful for signalling deterioration, whereas the G chart is more helpful when looking for improvement.

 \[x = y^{(1 / 3.6)}\]